alitohammoud/cloud-resume/README.md

 1. Test the Lambda code
 2. Re-deploy the infrastructure if there are any changes
-3. Push all the front-end files to the S3 bucket that hosting the static website and invalidate the CloudFront distribution.
+3. Push all the front-end files to the S3 bucket that is hosting the static website and invalidate the CloudFront distribution.

 **Important note**: **DO NOT** commit AWS credentials to source control!
 Bad hats will find them and use them against you!
 GitHub secrets is your friend!!